faithvoid/script.xbesoundtrackpatcher/README.md

 - You tell me.

 ## Why?
-The F:\ partition on most modded Xboxes tends to be much larger than the default E partition, so this is a great way to maximize how many songs you can have at once on your Xbox, or keep different soundtracks seperate!
+The F:\ partition on most modded Xboxes tends to be much larger than the default E partition, so this is a great way to maximize how many songs you can have at once on your Xbox, or keep different soundtracks seperate with a little modification!

 ## TODO:
 - Ask the user to set a custom directory to load soundtrack files from (as long as it's the same amount of characters, any custom directory should be okay!).